appohfaiths/taskfoundry/README.md

 ## 💡 Inspiration

-TaskFoundry was built to speed up dev documentation and reduce the burden of writing DevOps tickets manually.
+TaskFoundry was built to speed up dev documentation and reduce the burden of writing DevOps tickets and commit messages manually.

 ---